BJSwaroop/Hackerrank-WebScraping-Selenium/readme.md

 The sql queries are stored here.
 These query helps us to perform CRUD operation like fetching problems adding new users etc..

+# Setting Up Database:

+We will be using MySQL Database to store the results, Download and Install MySQL Database

 # Screenshots
 ![Screenshot](https://github.com/)